raisely/base/README.md

 ## Using Base

 Base is easiest to learn by playing with the code.
-The default `index.html` file contains a quick reference for the reset and grid mixins and `grig.html` contains grid examples.
+The default `index.html` file contains a quick reference for the reset and grid mixins and `grid.html` contains grid examples.
 For more detail view the instructions below.

 ### Grid

-Base grid system allows to build responsive layouts without having to overwrite column styles for every breakpoint.
-Based on your grid settings Base will automatically generate column styles for your breakpoints.
+Base grid system allows you to build responsive layouts without having to overwrite column styles for every breakpoint.
+Based on your grid settings Base will automatically generate column styles and grid widths for all of your your breakpoints, responding to different grid configurations (ie. 12 columns on desktop and 1 on mobile).

 Grid settings can be found and updated in `_variables.scss`.
 You can add as many breakpoints as you like!